fbernutz/die-himmelstraeumerin-blog/Content/posts/ipad-and-apple-pencil.md

 After using the iPad for about six weeks now...
 I can say, it was a journey from being super excited at first, over overwhelmed, to pretty confident.
 It's definitely different to draw on an iPad than on paper, but you're getting used to it after some time.
 The _Paperlike_ iPad Screen Protector helped me with this.
 It feels (and sounds) a lot more like drawing on paper.

 iOS 14 was released and I could try out Scribble.
-I really like it because don't have to put the pencil away to type somthing.
+I really like it because I don't have to put the pencil away to type something.
 But from time to time I find myself activating Scribble when I don't want to use it.
 Sometimes I start typing in "textfields" I haven't even seen, so I constantly rename my color palettes by mistake.
 Mh, maybe that's just me.

 ### Were my wishes fulfilled?